Leeruska/task-manager/readme.md

 ## Overview

 This is my simple Task Manager app to show my skills on coding, problem solving, and learning new tools.
 Using Github Copilot in VS Code really helped me to apply new skills.
-I wanted to make a proper project with the skills I have, and learn new skills (javascript, flask) on the go.
+I wanted to make a small project with the skills I have, and learn new skills (python, flask, javascript) on the go.

 Features
 - add a task
 - view all tasks
 - mark a task as completed
 - delete a task
+- runs on localhost

 ## How to run the Task Manager

 Running the App:
-1. Navigate to the project directory.
+1. Navigate to the project directory. cd [add your directory path here]
-2. Set up a virtual environment:
+2. Set up a virtual environment: python3 -m venv venv source venv/bin/activate
 3. Install Flask:
+    pip install flask
 4. Run the Flask app:
+    python app.py
 5. Open your browser and go to http://127.0.0.1:5000 or http://localhost:5000 to see your task manager app in action.

 ### Links